Help for Opiate Addicts

 Should I Hold an Intervention?

 There are certain methods you can use to help your loved one decide to pursue addiction treatment.
 The first and most well-known is an intervention.
-It’s important if you take this approach to plan it well and only include those who can offer loving support and concern for the addicted individual.
+If you take this approach, it’s important to plan the intervention well and only include those who can offer loving support and concern for the addicted individual.
 Avoid including people who cannot contain their judgment or temper their emotions.
 Consider also that a large group of people approaching your loved one can intimidate them and put them on the defense, so you may be better off holding a one-on-one conversation where they may be more willing to open up to you.

 If you need, you can enlist the help of an interventionist who can take the reigns in the planning and implementation of the meeting.
-They can also help you to work out some of the details prior to sitting down with your loved one, such as where they’ll go to rehab, how much it will cost, insurance coverage, and more.
-Your loved one may have many obstacles to cite about why it’s not possible to go to rehab, but you can help overcome these by working out the details ahead of time.
+They can also help you to work out some of the details prior to sitting down with your loved one, such as where they’ll go to rehab, how much it will cost, health insurance coverage, and more.
+Your loved one may have many obstacles to cite as to why it’s not possible to go to rehab, but you can help overcome these by working details out ahead of time.

-Another method that has shown success in getting those who need help it to accept treatment is Community Reinforcement and Family Training (CRAFT).
-This therapy type is intended for those closest to the addicted individual and teaches positive communication and other tips in managing the relationship and encouraging treatment.
+Another method that has shown success in getting those who need help to accept treatment is Community Reinforcement and Family Training (CRAFT).
+This therapy type is intended for those closest to the addicted individual and teaches positive communication and other tips for managing relationships and encouraging treatment.

 Opiate Addiction Treatment

-Opiate addiction treatment follows a fairly standard regimen, but the specifics depend on the particular drugs and the amount of drugs you’ve been abusing as well as your health and addiction history.
-You may be switched onto an alternative opioid like methadone or buprenorphine; alternatively, you might simply be weaned off opiates altogether.
+Opiate addiction treatment follows a fairly standard regimen, but the specifics depend on the particular drugs being used and the amount of drugs you’ve been abusing, as well as your health and addiction history.
+During detox, you may be switched to an alternative opioid like methadone or buprenorphine; alternatively, you might simply be weaned off opiates altogether.

 Before beginning the process of detoxification and treatment, a medical professional will likely create an individualized treatment plan for you.
 This plan may be changed continually to make sure it is meeting your needs.

-In treatment, doctors may prescribe you medications to help prevent relapse.
-The following medications can play an important role in treating opiate addictions:
+In treatment, doctors may prescribe you treatment medications to help prevent relapse.
+The following medications can play an important role in treating opiate addiction:

 - Methadone: Methadone is long-acting synthetic opioid agonist.
 It reduces cravings and alleviates symptoms of withdrawal in order to prevent relapse.